-Up to 20% of net assets in Ancillary Liquid Assets and up to 20% of assets in Deposits with Credit Institutions, money market instruments and money market funds for managing cash subscriptions and redemptions as well as current and exceptional payments.
+Other investment exposures Up to 20% of net assets in Ancillary Liquid Assets for managing cash subscriptions and redemptions as well as current and exceptional payments.
 Up to 100% of net assets in Ancillary Liquid Assets for defensive purposes on a temporary basis, if justified by exceptionally unfavourable market conditions.

-Derivatives Used for: hedging; efficient portfolio management.
+Derivatives Used for: investment purposes; hedging; efficient portfolio management.
 Types: see Sub-Fund Derivatives Usage table under How the Sub-Funds Use Derivatives, Instruments and Techniques.
-TRS including CFD: none.
-Global exposure calculation method: commitment.
+TRS including CFD: 28% expected; 105% maximum.
+Global exposure calculation method: absolute VaR.
+Expected level of leverage from derivatives: 400% indicative only.
+Leverage may significantly exceed this level from time to time.